madhubalagit/Velora-Profitability-Analysis-project./README.md

 - Records with missing Customer Segment were excluded from customer-level analysis.
 - Financial values are reported in USD.
 - The analysis includes transactions from 2024 and 2025 only.
+- The dataset is synthetic and was created for educational and portfolio purposes.
+- It does not represent any real company or customer information.
+- Business scenarios and relationships were designed to simulate real-world retail operations.

 ---

 # Skills Demonstrated

+### Excel
+- Data Cleaning
+- Power Query
+- Xlookup
+- Text Function

 ### SQL